alexle/alexle.github.com/posts/technical-debt-developers.markdown

 I'm a firm believer that without routine cleanup (i.e. refactoring), software will **atrophy**.
 It's just a natural effect when changes are added.
 Keeping up with this maintenance is hard enough.

-However, when shortcuts are constantly taken and proper designs are skipped, the quality of code degrades even quicker and complexity increases.
+However, when shortcuts are constantly taken and proper designs are skipped, the quality of code degrades even quicker.
 Something that would have been a 2 point story a couple months ago is now an 8 point story.

 This leads to schedules slipping and deadlines missed.
 Which leads to painful discussions and finger-pointing between developers, managers, and the business group.
 It's not a fun environment to be in when everyone has different views on reality.